 - Ensure future access to net metering for solar customers.

 Notable Solar Installations in Colorado

 - San Luis Valley Solar Ranch in Alamosa County was completed in 2011 by developer Iberdrola.
 This photovoltaic project has the capacity to generate 30 MW of electricity-- enough to power over 5,400 Colorado homes.

-- At 19 MW, Greater Sandhill Solar Plant in Alamosa County is among the largest solar installations in Colorado.
-Completed in 2010 by SunPower, this photovoltaic project has enough electric capacity to power over 3,420 homes.
+- At 30 MW, Alamosa Solar Generating Project is among the largest solar installations in Colorado.
+Completed in 2012 by Cogentrix, this concentrating photovoltaics project has enough electric capacity to power more than 5,400 homes.